aimclub/blocksnet/README.rst

 .. use-start

-Then use the library by importing classes from ``blocksnet``:
+Use the library by importing classes from ``blocksnet``:

 ::

    from blocksnet import City

-Next, use the necessary functions and modules:
+Next, use the necessary classes and modules:

 ::